Technical Lead – Economics and Financing

-Technical Co-Lead – Monitoring, Evaluation and Operations Research
+Technical Co-Lead – Evidence and Learning

 Jeffrey Mecaskey is an HPI Partner and served as Managing Director of Health Partners International from 2009 to 2013.
 He has 35 years’ experience in international development with a focus on health and political economics, health policy and management.
 He has expertise in research portfolio development and management as well as planning, implementation and evaluation of health programmes.
 He was chair of the programme management board for the UK aid funded Improving Access to Health Care for the Poor, Northern Uganda (NU Health), and Senior Technical Expert and Consortium Lead on the EU-funded EU-Strengthening Immunisation Governance in Nigeria (EU-SIGN) and Maximising the Quality of Scaling Up Nutrition + (MQSUN+) programme.
 He is also leading on a global organisational effectiveness review for UNDP Bureau of Policy and Programme Support.